-Sasha Mackler directs the Energy Project at the Bipartisan Policy Center.
+Sasha Mackler directs the Energy Program at the Bipartisan Policy Center.
 He has worked for more than two decades at the intersection of energy policy and commercial markets.
-Prior to leading the Energy Project, he spent nearly 10 years in the private sector, first as vice president of Summit Power Group’s carbon capture business and then overseeing market development activities for Enviva, the largest biomass fuel supplier to the global utility industry.
+Prior to leading the Energy Program, he spent nearly 10 years in the private sector, first as vice president of Summit Power Group’s carbon capture business and then overseeing market development activities for Enviva, the largest biomass fuel supplier to the global utility industry.
 His professional work has focused on the innovations necessary to scale emerging energy technologies along with developing the business models and policy frameworks that support the deployment of low carbon energy systems.

 Earlier in his career, Mackler played a key role in BPC’s first project as the Research Director at the National Commission on Energy Policy (NCEP), which produced a comprehensive set of policy recommendations many of which were incorporated into the 2005 Energy Policy Act.
 He subsequently launched BPC’s energy innovation portfolio, including the formation of the American Energy Innovation Council.
 Mackler has managed a number of energy policy projects on topics such as tax incentives, federal RD&D, finance, workforce transition, carbon capture and storage, low carbon fuels, cap and trade, climate impacts and adaptation, and geoengineering research.
 Prior to his work with NCEP, he was an analyst in the Clean Air Markets Division at the Environmental Protection Agency.

 Mackler holds both a Master of Science in Earth Resources Engineering and Master of Public Administration from Columbia University.
 He earned his Bachelor of Science in Geomechanical Engineering from the University of Rochester.